Affan ibn Abi al-As

 ʿAffān ibn Abī al-ʿĀṣ (عفان بن أبي العاص) was a famous 6th-century Arab merchant, a contemporary of the young Muhammad (c.
 570–632) and the father of Uthman ibn Affan, the third Rashidun caliph (r.
 644–656).

 His father was Abu al-As ibn Umayya.
 His nephew was Marwan ibn al-Hakam.
-His sister was Safiyya bint Abi al-As, who was the mother of Ramla bint Abi Sufyan (a wife of the prophet Muhammad).
+His sister was Safiyya bint Abi al-As, who was the mother of Ramla bint Abi Sufyan (a wife of Muhammad).

-Affan married Arwa bint Kurayz, she was the daughter of Kurayz ibn Rabi'ah and Umm Hakim bint Shayba ibn Hashim.
+Affan married Arwa bint Kurayz, who was the daughter of Kurayz ibn Rabi'ah and Umm Hakim bint Abd Al-Muttalib ibn Hashim.
 She was also a cousin of Muhammad.

 His son Uthman was born in Ta'if.
 The exact date is disputed: both 576 and 583 are indicated.
 He is listed as one of the 22 Meccans "at the dawn of Islam" who knew how to write.

 Affan died at a young age while travelling abroad, leaving Uthman with a large inheritance.
 He became a merchant like his father, and his business flourished, making him one of the richest men among the Quraysh.